 - How much revenue will come from your existing business lines and sales capacity?

 - What is the gap between how much you can grow without really changing anything and your target revenue number?

 - How will the operations side of the business need to change?

 - How will the sales and marketing side of the business need to change?

 - What are 3-5 Winning or BreakAway Moves that can generate that new revenue and profit?

-- New capabilities will you need to acquire?
+- What new capabilities will you need to acquire?

 - What new people, contacts, advisors, coaches, etc. will you need to leverage to accelerate, to get you there faster?

-- Components of the Winning and BreakAway Moves do you need to execute on in 2016 to get the proper momentum?
+- What components of the Winning and BreakAway Moves do you need to execute on in 2016 to get the proper momentum?

 The purpose of the 3-5 year focus now is to get the momentum going strong in 2016 while you still have an economic tailwind.
 Get the plan moving, test your assumptions, engage the full team, name your plan to double.
 There are always a few companies in each sector that seem to defy gravity in slowing economies.
 Decide now this is going to be YOUR company.